 A confirmed Harmful Algal Bloom is present with levels quantified at or above the NJ Health Advisory Guidance.
-There should be no contact with the water including, but not limited to, swimming, wading, and watersports.
+Do not drink or have contact with the water including, but not limited to, swimming, wading, and watersports.
 Fish caught in this waterbody should not be eaten.
-Pets and livestock should not contact or ingest the water.
+Pet s and livestock should not contact or drink the water.